 The Departure of Teri Buford

-Three weeks before the deaths in Jonestown, longtime Temple member and financial secretary (and ones of Jones’ lovers) Teri Buford left Peoples Temple.
+Three weeks before the deaths in Jonestown, longtime Temple member and financial secretary (and one of Jones’ lovers) Teri Buford left Peoples Temple.
 The timing and circumstances of her departure disturbed both sides in the Peoples Temple battle, which was in its final escalation towards the ultimate tragedy: Was Teri a traitor to the cause, as Jim Jones said in the immediate aftermath?
 Was she a spy for Jim Jones, setting herself up to play both sides, as she presents herself in the note, and as people in the Concerned Relatives who heard about her defection wondered?
 Was she an opportunist, using Mark Lane’s infatuation with her to help her get set up in whatever future he himself thought he might have with the Temple, as others maintained in the immediate aftermath of the tragedy?

 The questions were not answered, mainly because Teri Buford completely disappeared into Lane’s orbit within days of November 18.
 The FBI wanted to interview her – and a grand jury subpoenaed her – for what she could tell them about Temple finances, but Lane defended her, both as her lawyer and her lover.
-She eventually gave Lane information for his book The Strongest Poison, and a child, before she summoned the strength and courage to leave him, just as she had once left Jim Jones.
+She eventually gave Lane information for his book The Strongest Poison and bore him a child, before she summoned the strength and courage to leave him, just as she had once left Jim Jones.

-Teri Buford Note to Jim Jones
+Teri Buford Note to Jim Jones (draft)

 PDF